keelback-code/wizard-name-generator/README.md

 Code for sticky footer sourced from CSS Tricks - https://css-tricks.com/couple-takes-sticky-footer/*/

 Code for rotating the D20 dice adapted from Cloudinary - https://cloudinary.com/blog/rotating_images_in_javascript_three_quick_tutorials

+### Acknowledgements

+Many thanks to my mentor Marantha Ilesanmi for his help and advice.
+Thanks also to my friend Cameron Chamberlain for his advice.

 ### Appendix